delray2/bedroom/README.md

 Comprehensive Analysis of Bedroom Codebase
+Smart Home Dashboard Codebase Review

+## Front-end build workflow (Vite)

+The dashboard front-end is bundled with [Vite](https://vitejs.dev/).
+Source files live under `src/` and are composed as ES modules.
+Two entry points power the application:

+- `src/pages/dashboard.js` – main kiosk UI loaded by `index.html`.
+- `src/pages/settings.js` – Hubitat configuration UI loaded by `settings.html`.

+Static assets that should be copied verbatim (icons, SVGs, manifest, service worker) reside in `public/`.
+Assets imported from JavaScript or CSS (for example the rollershade icon) live in `src/assets/` so Vite can fingerprint them.

+Common scripts:

+- `npm run dev` – start the Vite dev server for browser debugging.
+- `npm run build:frontend` – generate production bundles in `dist/`.
+- `npm start` – build the front-end and launch the Electron shell (kiosk mode).

+Electron now loads `dist/index.html`, so the front-end must be built at least once before running the desktop shell.

-Smart Home Dashboard Codebase Review main.js (Electron Main Process – Backend Server)
+main.js (Electron Main Process – Backend Server)
 Core Functionality: This Node/Electron script launches the application’s main process and a local web server for device updates.
 It creates an Electron browser window (1920x1080, fullscreen kiosk mode) that loads index.html.
 Concurrently, it starts an Express server (listening on port 4711) and a WebSocket server (on port 4712) to facilitate communication between Hubitat (the smart home hub) and the front-end UI.
 Key Responsibilities:
 WebSocket Broadcast: Sets up a WebSocket server to broadcast JSON messages to all connected clients (the front-end UI).
 It provides a helper broadcast(data) function to JSON-encode and send messages to every WebSocket client.